killerasus/adaptive_shooter/README.md

 Dependencies
 ---------------------
-These dependencies should be compiled and included in dependencies directory
+In a Windows build, these dependencies should be compiled and included in dependencies directory

 * [ClanLib 3.0](https://github.com/sphair/ClanLib/tree/3.0-stable)
 * [Lua 5.1.4](https://sourceforge.net/projects/luabinaries/files/5.1.4/)